 Targets: Legs, glutes, quads, hamstrings and core as you hold the wall sit.
 And triceps (back of your arm), chest, traps, shoulders and core on the tricep dips.

-How to do a Wall Sit + Partner Tricep Dips:
+How To Do A Wall Sit and Partner Tricep Dips

 One partner will start holding a wall sit; back flat against the wall, knees bent at a 90-degree angle, thighs parallel to the floor.

-While the other partner will perform tricep dips on their partners bent legs.
-To perform tricep dips grip the knees of the partner performing a wall sit, fingertips pointed toward your butt or toes, elbows bent.
+The other partner will perform tricep dips on their partner’s bent legs.
+To perform tricep dips, grip the knees of the partner performing a wall sit, fingertips pointed toward your butt or toes, elbows bent.

 With each tricep dip think about keeping your back close to their partners legs, bending just at the elbows until elbows reach a 90-degree angle.

-The partner performing a wall sit will maintain the wall sit for 40 seconds.
+The partner performing a wall sit will maintain the wall sit.